 - Eliminate odors from a litter box.

 Be sure to use hydrogen peroxide in a well-ventilated area, and wear gloves so it doesn’t irritate your skin.
 If you keep your hydrogen peroxide for household use, store it out of reach of children or pets.
-It’s dangerous if ingested.
+Swallowing hydrogen peroxide is dangerous.

 The bottom line

 Hydrogen peroxide used to be a popular antiseptic for cleaning wounds and treating acne.
 But it’s not a good idea to use it for those purposes, since it can irritate your skin.
-If you don’t want to throw away your hydrogen peroxide, you can use it for disinfecting around the house.
+If you don’t want to throw away your brown bottles, you can use hydrogen peroxide to clean and disinfect around the house.
 If you’re looking for better alternatives for treating minor wounds and acne, reach out to a Banner Health provider.